INFINITYX00/eslando/README.md

 ## Standout Features

-The Digital Product Passport for Eslando stands out due to its user-centric design, seamless user experience, and robust functionality.
+The Relabel Digital Product Passport for Eslando stands out due to its user-centric design, seamless user experience, and robust functionality.
 We prioritise simplicity, accessibility, and reliability to ensure that users can easily navigate the platform and accomplish their recycling goals effectively.

 ## Future Enhancements

-In the future, we plan to enhance the Digital Product Passport for Eslando by:
+In the future, we plan to enhance the Relabel Digital Product Passport for Eslando by:

 - Adding support for additional product categories and certifications
 - Improving accessibility features for users with disabilities